Appeals and Applications

 Appeals and applications can be sent to the FSC by mail, fax, or e-mail.

-If you are appealing a Fire Marshal decision and order, or an order to pay costs to the FSC, you must do so within 15 days of receiving the order.
+If you are appealing a decision or order of the Fire Marshal, or an order to pay costs, you must appeal to the FSC within 15 days of receiving the order or decision.

 There are no timelines for an application authorizing work.